huggingface/blog/moe.md

 ### Serving techniques

+> We are currently working on adding support for MoEs and Mixtral for TGI and Inference Endpoints.

 A big downside of MoEs is the large number of parameters.
 For local use cases, one might want to use a smaller model.
 Let's quickly discuss four different thigns that can help with serving:
 * The Switch Transformers authors did early distillation experiments.
 By distilling a MoE back to its dense counterpart, they could keep 30-40% of the sparsity gains.
 Distillation hence provides the benefits of faster pertaining and using a smaller model.
 * Recent approaches modify the routing to route full sentences or tasks to an expert, permitting extracting sub-networks on serving.